When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 Or is it?

-Yes, there are exceptions.
-However, most ERP projects require more time before everything’s running smoothly.
+Yes, there are exceptions, but most ERP projects require more time before everything runs smoothly.

 It’s always better to overestimate and 'over-prepare' for an ERP project.
 We're going to share a few tips to get you there.

 To boost your ERP project's success rates, you should broadly prepare for two key aspects:

 A new ERP system means change for almost everyone.
 Some will welcome it, while others will find it difficult to keep up with the new implications.